HomeDing/homeding.github.io/exampleblink.md

-# The HomeDing - Blink Example
+# The HomeDing - Blink Example ???

 ## How to setup your first HomeDing

 The BlinkDing Example is a perfect project that you can use for your first experience with the HomeDing library.
 It only requires a NodeMCU Board or another ESP8266 based Board that has at least 4 MByte Flash Memory.

-runs in ESP-01 with 1MByte ???

 But let’s start at the beginning: